LowellObservatory/TheSyndicate/Notes/FirstProjectIdeas.md

 2. Another idea, from Ryan, is to make an "electronic log" for astronomers that would allow them to make notes on images as they come in from the instruments.

+   Right now, you can point the code at some directory and it'll watch for new files every X seconds.
+If those new files match a pre-set mask (like \*\.fits) then the files are opened with astropy.io.fits and various things are grabbed from the header and put into the table you see.
+It also leaves you room for notes to add about that particular file.
+At the end of the night, you can write that data table out as a simple CSV file for your records.

-   Sample images of the current version of the code as of 2018 10 04; basically the top half would be chopped off and it'd just be maybe a clock of current/UTC time and then the data tables and notes section below
+   Sample images of the current version of the code as of 2018 10 04; basically the top half would be chopped off and it'd just be maybe a clock of current/UTC time and then the data tables and notes section below.

    ![logo](https://github.com/LowellObservatory/TheSyndicate/blob/master/Images/Screen%20Shot%202016-02-19%20at%205.38.03%20PM.png "CruiseDirector Notes")